ePages-de/epages-devportal/_posts/2020/2020-07-07-decision-making-in-self-organized-dev-teams.md

 Sometimes, somebody objected, sometimes somebody suggested small changes in the wording, sometimes nobody said anything.
 Consent is reached in this particular moment, when nobody objects anymore.
 Of course, there still may be hidden arguments and objections we did not explore in-depth.
-However, it still is a great way to proceed because it prevents us of getting stuck in decision making – which brings me to my last learning.
+However, it still is a great way to proceed because it prevents us of getting stuck in decision-making – which brings me to my last learning.

 ## Learning four: Do it